tryyang2001/tp/docs/DeveloperGuide.md

    Expected: _Fitbot_will prompt for your name upon start up.

 2. Setting Up Profile II
    - Prerequisite: profile.txt is present.
    - Test case:
      1. Change 1 of the attribute to an invalid attribute.
-    2. Run _Fitbot_ using `java -jar Fitbot.jar`.
+     2. Run _Fitbot_ using `java -jar Fitbot.jar`.\
    Expected: _Fitbot_ will prompt for the attribute missing.

 3. Setting Up Profile III
     - Prerequisite: profile.txt is deleted/ not present.
     - Test case:
+   1. When being asked to type a name, type the command `bye`.\
+   Expected: A question shows up to confirm with the user whether the user wants to exit the program or wants to set his or her
+      name as "bye".
+The user then need to type 1 to exit the program, 2 to set the name as "bye" and any other key to go back.
+   2. Restart the program, checks whether profile.txt is deleted/ not present.
-   1. Fill in some of the profile attributes.
+   3. Fill in some of the profile attributes.
 Do not fill up all of them.
-   2. Type the command `bye`.
+   4. Type the command `bye`.\
    Expected: _Fitbot_ is able to exit.

 ### **Customising Profile**